wbzyl/rack-codehighlighter/README.markdown

 # Rack::Codehighlighter middleware

+## What?

-*Rack::Codehighlighter* provides a thin wrapper over a bunch of code highlighters to make their usage as generic possible.
+The *rack-codehighlighter* gem provides a thin wrapper over a bunch of code highlighters to make their usage as generic possible:

 * ultraviolet
 * coderay
 * syntax
 * prettify
-* censor (a fake highlighter used in example below)
+* censor (a fake highlighter used in the example below)

+## Installing *rack-codehighlighter* gem

 Install the gem with:

     sudo gem install wbzyl-rack-codehighlighter -s http://gems.github.com

+### Using *rack-codehighlighter* with a Rack application

+*Rack::Codehighlighter* can be used with any Rack application, for example with a **Sinatra** application.
+If your application includes a rackup file or uses *Rack::Builder* to construct the application pipeline, simply require and use as follows:

+    gem 'coderay'       # get one of supported highlighters require 'coderay'

+    gem 'wbzyl-rack-codehighlighter'
+    require 'rack/codehighlighter'

+    use Rack::Codehighlighter, :coderay
+    run app

+### Using *rack-codehighlighter* with a Rails application

+In order to use include the following in a Rails application `config/environment.rb` file:

+    require 'coderay'               # get one of supported highlighters require 'rack/codehighlighter'

+    Rails::Initializer.run do |config|
+      config.gem 'coderay'
+      config.gem 'wbzyl-rack-codehighlighter'

+      config.middleware.use Rack::Codehighlighter, :coderay
+    end

+Optionally, check the Rack configuration running the following command:

+    rake middleware

+## How it works?

 The middleware looks for code blocks to be highlighted in HTML produced by application.
 For each block found it calls requested highlighter.